 To mark the upcoming 50th anniversary of the first Moon landing, and to help inspire the next generation of astronauts and engineers, we have today launched a new competition with iconic comic Beano.
 The ‘Life on Mars’ competition is inviting six to 13-year olds to design a product which they could not live without on Mars.
 Entrants must send their design for a product, along with a few sentences on how they would adapt it to work on Mars.
-The competition is open from now until 3 July 2019.

 The competition has launched after new IET research found children are looking to space just as much as their grandparents were 50 years ago, but for very different reasons.
 Nearly two-thirds* (61 per cent) of children are worried about environmental damage to the planet, with 49 per cent believing we will have to look to Space for somewhere to live in the future.